 I’m not suggesting that nonprofit events go away completely.
 I think they absolutely have a place as friend-raising, stewardship, and cultivation activities.
 An event can be a great way to celebrate the impact an organization is having and get more people to learn about them, or to thank donors who have been instrumental in the results an organization has achieved.
 But in terms of pure revenue-raising abilities, fundraising events are very inefficient.

 And a sure path to greater efficiency begins with analyzing the effectiveness of your current activities.
-I’d love to see more nonprofits running the numbers on all of their fundraising activities and then making some hard choices about the best use of resources.
+I’d love to see more nonprofits run the numbers on all of their fundraising activities and then making some hard choices about the best use of resources.
 The end result could be more money at less cost.

 19 Comments to Calculating the Cost of Fundraising